njfamirm/blog/site/en/blog/learn-from-anthropic-project-vend.md

 ![A line of interconnected wooden gears, representing a well-architected AI system where different components work together in a coordinated workflow.](assets/img/blog/learn-from-anthropic-project-vend/2.jpg)

-## Bringing the Architecture to Life with Visual Tools

-This architectural thinking isn't just for large-scale software projects.
-You can actually build a prototype of this system using visual workflow automation tools like **n8n**.
-These platforms are perfect for demonstrating the core concepts we've discussed:

-- **Scheduled Tasks:** You can use a "Cron" node in n8n to trigger a workflow at a specific time every day, perfectly replicating the idea of a scheduled AI job like checking supplier prices.
-- **Event-Driven Actions:** These tools excel at this.
-A webhook from your e-commerce platform (like Shopify) can trigger a workflow the instant a new order is placed, kicking off the LLM task to update inventory.
-- **A Protective Layer:** Before an action is executed (like sending an email or updating a database), you can use built-in logic nodes (like an "IF" node) to validate the LLM's output.
-This acts as a simple but effective guardrail, ensuring the AI's decisions are checked against your rules.

-Using a tool like n8n allows you to visually map out the entire agentic workflow, making it a fantastic way to build a proof-of-concept without writing a single line of code.

 ## Keywords for Building Smarter AI: A Learner's Glossary

 If you, like me, are curious about building systems like this, knowing the right search terms is half the battle.
 Here are the keywords that opened up a world of information for me.

 ### Core Concepts & Architecture

 - **[AI Agent / Autonomous Agent](https://www.ibm.com/think/topics/agentic-workflows):** This is the big-picture concept.
 An AI Agent is a system designed to perceive its environment, make its own decisions, and take actions to achieve a goal.
 Our theoretical shopkeeper is a perfect example of an AI Agent.
+IBM has a great [video explanation](https://www.youtube.com/watch?v=F8NKVhkZZWI) that breaks down this concept clearly.
 - **[AI Orchestration:](https://www.ibm.com/think/topics/ai-orchestration)** This is the "scheduled tasks and reflexes" idea.
 Orchestration is all about coordinating different tools, models, and data sources to carry out a complex workflow.
 It’s the conductor of the AI symphony, making sure everything happens in the right order.
 Frameworks like LangChain and LlamaIndex are big names in this space.
 - **[Agentic Workflows:](https://www.ibm.com/think/topics/agentic-workflows)** This means designing a process where different specialized agents or tools handle different steps.
 Instead of one AI doing everything, you might have one agent for analyzing data, another for drafting emails, and a third for validating actions.
+- **[Multi-Agent System](https://www.ibm.com/think/topics/multi-agent-systems):** This is the concept of having multiple specialized agents working together, each with its own focus and expertise.
 - **State Management:** In this architectural approach, the system's "state" (like inventory levels or customer orders) isn't kept in the AI's short-term memory.
 It's stored safely in an external database.
 State management is simply the process of how this crucial data is stored, retrieved, and updated reliably.

 ### Execution & Internal Logic